This post may contain affiliate links. Please read our disclosure policy.

 - It’s made with spicy sausage that adds a real kick in the flavor department.

-- It’s for super food kale and protein packed white beans.
+- It’s filled with superfood kale and protein packed white beans.

 This is a pretty simple and basic soup recipe, but the flavors are really amazing together.